AkaruDev/nuxt-3-templates/README.md

 ## Playground
 In the playground you have a basic functionning example of connexion with Prismic.
+Playground does not work with ssr for some reason.
+Ok on a new project.

 ## Preview
 // TODO test preview on Netlify